awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/component-recipe-reference.md

 `Setenv`  <a name="recipe-lifecycle-environment"></a>
 \(Optional\) The dictionary of environment variables to provide to the script\.
 These environment variables override the variables that you provide in `Lifecycle.Setenv`\.
   `Run`
-\(Optional\) An object that defines the script to run when the component starts\.
+\(Optional\) An object or string that defines the script to run when the component starts\.
 The component enters the `RUNNING` state when this lifecycle step runs\.
 If the `Run` script exits with a success code, the component enters the `FINISHED` state\.
 Components that depend on this component start when this lifecycle step runs\.
 To run a background process, such as a service that dependent components use, use the `Startup` lifecycle step instead\.
 You can define only one `Startup` or `Run` lifecycle\.
-This object contains the following information:
+This object or string contains the following information:
 `Script`  <a name="recipe-lifecycle-script"></a>
 The script to run\.
 `RequiresPrivilege`  <a name="recipe-lifecycle-requiresprivilege"></a>